 You need to provide all necessary data and electronic documents for this part of your application before the deadlines mentioned under "Application deadlines".

-Start your request for admission for a master or advanced master in the electronic application Mobility-Online (applications have closed for 2020-2021, applications for 2021-2022 will start on 1 December 2020).
+Start your request for admission for a master or advanced master in the electronic application Mobility-Online (applications 2021-2022).
 Need help with the application?
-A user guide (PDF, 500kb) is available.
+A user guide (PDF, 500kb) and instructional videos are available

 - Generate a user account to access the application in a secure way